demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

 ## `profile-explore` — Open file manager for the specified profile

 ```
-Usage:   profile-explore [-b | -a] <PROFILE>
+Usage:   profile-explore (-p | -b | -a) <PROFILE>
 Open file manager for the specified profile
       <PROFILE>   Name of the profile
-  -a, -assets     Open the assets zip instead of the profile folder
+  -a, -assets     Open the assets zip
-  -b, -build      Open the build folder instead of the profile folder
+  -b, -build      Open the build folder
+  -p, -profile    Open the profile folder

 ```
 ## `profile-default-vanilla` — Generate default vanilla profile